RangLiu0706/RangLiu0706.github.io/_pages/about.md

-- M. Li, **Rang Liu**, H. Luo, and Q. Liu, ``Reconfigurable Intelligent Surface Empowered Integrated Sensing and Communications: Principle, Modeling, and Optimization.'' in [*Integrated Sensing and Communications for Future Wireless Networks: Principles, Advances and Key Enabling Technologies*] (https://shop.elsevier.com/books/integrated-sensing-and-communications-for-future-wireless-networks/kaushik/978-0-443-22143-9#full-description), edited by A. Kaushik.
+- M. Li, **Rang Liu**, H. Luo, and Q. Liu, ``Reconfigurable Intelligent Surface Empowered Integrated Sensing and Communications: Principle, Modeling, and Optimization.'' in [*Integrated Sensing and Communications for Future Wireless Networks: Principles, Advances and Key Enabling Technologies*](https://shop.elsevier.com/books/integrated-sensing-and-communications-for-future-wireless-networks/kaushik/978-0-443-22143-9#full-description), edited by A. Kaushik.
 Amsterdam, Netherlands: Elsevier, 2024.

 - **Rang Liu**, M. Li, X. Meng, F. Liu, and A. L. Swindlehurst, ``Integrated Sensing and Communications with Reconfigurable Intelligent Surfaces.'' in *Metasurfaces for Wireless Communications*.
 Springer, in production.